 Message in a bottle: Stuart Mackay, Digital Producer

-Do not drop anything over the side of the boat.
+Do not drop anything over the side of the ship.
 This is the golden rule.
 Antarctica is an incredibly pristine place; we are here to do good science and leave no trace.
-So, you can imagine my horror as I watched my camera start to float away from the boat.
+So, you can imagine my horror as I watched my camera start to float away.
 Actually, you don’t have to imagine it because this is the image from the camera the moment I realised I had made a big mistake.